jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

+7. Verify that users cannot access the change password page by manually typing in it's URL if they are not signed in and are returned to the sign in page.

+    - Outcome: Pass

 # Profile

 1. Verify that the profile page appears as expected and looks good at all screen widths.